 - It poses a risk to occupants

-Lower-risk materials may be managed, while higher-risk materials often require professional removal.
+Lower-risk materials may be managed in place, while higher-risk materials often require professional removal.

 For domestic rental properties, AIB provides specialist asbestos removal for homeowners and private landlords: